Best life insurance with pre-existing medical conditions

 Below we provide a brief description of the different types of life insurance you can buy:

-The amount of cover remains level throughout the term of the policy and the life insurance premiums are fixed.
-Can be used to pay off a mortgage or to provide a guaranteed lump sum.
+• Level term life insurance – the amount of cover remains the same throughout the term of the policy and the life insurance premiums are fixed.
+You will usually be required to answer health questions for this type of policy and it can be used to pay off a mortgage or to provide a guaranteed lump sum of cash to your family.

-Acceptance is guaranteed meaning you do not have to answer any medical questions about pre-existing medical conditions.
-Usually taken out to cover a smaller sum assured such as funeral expenses.
+• Over 50s life insurance – this type of life insurance usually pays up to around £20,000 as a cash lump sum whenever you die so there is no term attached to the policy.
+However, acceptance is guaranteed meaning you do not have to answer any medical questions about pre-existing medical conditions.
+Over-50s life insurance is usually bought to cover funeral expenses or to provide a small lump sum upon death for other reasons and as the name suggests, you have to be 50 years old or older to qualify.
 A good option for those who have been declined level term assurance in the past or who cannot afford the increased premiums.

-An additional benefit that you can include with most types of life insurance and will pay a lump sum if you are diagnosed with a serious illness that is listed in the terms and conditions of the policy.
+• Critical illness cover – an additional benefit that you can include with most types of life insurance which pays a lump sum if you are diagnosed with a serious illness that is listed in the terms and conditions of the policy.
 Common illnesses that are claimed for are cancer, heart attack and stroke.
-You can read more about this type of cover in our article, 'Best critical illness insurance with pre-existing medical conditions
+You can read more about this type of cover in our article, ‘Best critical illness insurance with pre-existing medical conditions‘.

 How much does life insurance cost with a pre-existing medical condition?

-This depends on several factors including the type of condition you have, the severity, what symptoms you have (if any) and how well it is controlled.
-Your life insurance application will be assessed by a team of medical underwriters and it is their job to understand the risk that you pose.
-Each insurance company will have its own unique criteria, meaning it is often difficult to know which insurance company is best to approach.
+The cost of your life insurance depends on several factors including the type of medical condition you have, the severity, what symptoms you have (if any) and how well it is controlled.
+Your life insurance application will be assessed by a team of medical underwriters and it is their job to understand the risk that you pose for a claim.
+Each insurance company has its own unique criteria, meaning it is often difficult to know which insurance company is best to approach.
 The cheapest insurance company at the initial quote stage may well turn out to be the most expensive once it has been fully medically assessed.

 The impact of high blood pressure on a life insurance application